rafaelpmatoso/qa-engineer-challenge/README.md

 Open a command line utility and navigate to the downloaded directory.

-If you are on MacOS change the directory permissions using the following command:
+Tip: If you are using MacOS change the directory permissions using the following command:

     chmod +x mvnw